 - 1. Kubrin, Stucky, and Krohn.
 2009.
 Researching Theories of Crime and Deviance. - 2.
 Various films as listed below.
 These will be accessed through the Hamline Bush Library. - 3.
-Various empirical journal articles found on the class Canvas page (for extra credit).
+Various empirical journal articles found on the class Canvas page.

 Course Requirements